The Wildest Food Challenges In Every State

 Piled high, the Adam Emmenecker consists of a pork tenderloin and buffalo chicken tenders sandwich topped with fried cheese curds, Texas brisket, bacon, a full cheeseburger, a spicy pickle, and a pound of fries.
 Perhaps the most intense factor of all is the challenge's measly 15-minute time limit.
 If you eat at record speeds like Santel, maybe you can conquer this challenge and be one of the exceptions.
 His latest record is 14 minutes and 56 seconds.

-One of the prominent competitive eating challenges in Kansas is the Big Kansas City BBQ Eating Contest.
-Held annually in Kansas City, this event brings together participants from all over to indulge in the ultimate BBQ feast.
-Contestants face off against each other, pushing their stomachs to the limit as they devour copious amounts of delicious Kansas City-style barbecue.
+One of the prominent culinary events in Kansas is the American Royal World Series of Barbecue.
+Held annually at the Kansas Speedway, this event brings together participants from all over to prepare the ultimate BBQ feast.
+Contestants face off against each other to make the finest barbecued meat specialties, pushing their stomachs to the limit as they devour copious amounts of delicious Kansas City-style barbecue.

-From ribs to brisket, pulled pork to burnt ends, the competitors battle it out to see who can consume the most in a given time frame.
-Spectators gather to witness the gastronomic spectacle, cheering on their favorite eaters while enjoying the lively atmosphere and mouth-watering aromas of the smoky barbecue.
-It's an event that showcases not only the competitive spirit but also the rich culinary heritage of Kansas City.
+The event features an epic rib-eating competition, along with more unique BBQ-related activities like bobbing for apples in tubs of baked beans and wrestling in pools filled with barbecue sauce.
+Spectators gather to witness the gastronomic spectacle, cheering on their favorite competitors while enjoying the lively atmosphere and mouthwatering aromas of the smoky barbecue.
+It's an event that showcases not only the competitive spirit, but also the region's rich culinary heritage.

 Kentucky: Jailhouse prisoner's pardon 12 lb pizza challenge